Entertain the kids with this homemade Thanksgiving place card craft activity.

-You’ll only need about 30 minutes to make these cute little place cards.
-The best part is that you probably have most of the supplies on hand!
+These cute turkey place cards take only 30 minutes to make.
+And, the best part is that you probably have most of the supplies on hand!

-This can be a fun little project for yourself, but take note that it’s easily adaptable for a craft to make with children this time of year.
+This can be a fun little project for adults, but it’s also an easily adaptable craft to make with children this time of year.

-You can turn this into a science or nature adventure and start it out with leaf-hunting with the kids.
+Turn this into a nature lesson for the kids and start out the project with a fall leaf-hunting adventure.
 Allow them to discover the different varieties of shapes, textures, and colors of tree leaves that you have in your area.

-When it comes time to assemble the turkeys, be careful with smaller parts and the use of a hot glue gun with smaller children.
+When assembling the turkey cards, be careful with smaller parts and the use of a hot glue gun with young children.
 You might want to make larger turkeys with larger leaves, buttons, construction paper shapes, and glue sticks.

 Gather Your Thanksgiving Place Card Supplies